westonshuken/Automatic-Personality-Prediction/README.md

 *The purpose of this is to inspect which words (dependent on TF-IDF weight) might be used to make predictions.*

 You can try the app [HERE](https://share.streamlit.io/westonshuken/personality-prediction/main/personality_predictor.py).

-## Applications of the Predictive Model

-There are numerous applications for using this personality predictive model:

-- Customer Segmentation
-- Digital Advertising
-- Research

 ## Conclusion